Inappropriate Table Caption Check

 - Visual Impairments: Without headers, data cells are read by screen readers without context, making the table meaningless.
 The

-sets the expectation of meaningful structure, which is then not fulfilled. - Cognitive Disabilities: Tables without headers can increase cognitive load and confusion.
+<caption>sets the expectation of meaningful structure, which is then not fulfilled. - Cognitive Disabilities: Tables without headers can increase cognitive load and confusion.
 Users may struggle to associate data with its meaning without clear labeling.

 Fixes

-elements that include a <caption>
+To address <table> elements that include a <caption> but lack headers:

 - Locate the

-element. - Add headers elements to it (i.e.,
+<table>element. - Add headers elements to it (i.e.,

-elements) in the appropriate row(s) and / or column(s).
+<th>elements) in the appropriate row(s) and / or column(s).

 Resources